Dr Simone Mueller Loose

-Since 2012 Simone subsitutes the Chair of Marketing at Technical University of Dresden in Germany.
+From 2012 to 2013 Simone subsituted the Chair of Marketing at Technical University of Dresden in Germany.

 Simone is an editorial board member of the International Journal of Wine Business Research (IJWBR) and the Journal of Sensory Studies and reviews for a large number of marketing and food journals.